PL-V/plv/_posts/2022-04-02-Emotet-unpacking.md

 ![CFF-Explorer1](https://pl-v.github.io/plv/assets/Emotet-part1/Hex-View/1.PNG){: width="400" height="400" }

-Let's check import section,The malware use one library which is `Kernel32` that's the first sign which indicate that we're dealing with packed binary.
+Let's check import section,The malware use only one library which is `Kernel32` that's the first sign which indicate that we're dealing with packed binary.

 ![CFF-Explorer3](https://pl-v.github.io/plv/assets/Emotet-part1/Hex-View/3.PNG){: width="700" height="1200" }